George Gordon, 4th Earl of Huntly: Life

 He was the son of John Gordon, Lord Gordon, and Margaret Stewart, daughter of James IV and Margaret Drummond.
 (Note: He was the grandson of Alexander Gordon, 3rd Earl of Huntly by his wife, Lady Jean Stewart, daughter of John Stewart, 1st Earl of Atholl, by his wife Margaret Douglas.
 Margaret Douglas was the daughter of Archibald Douglas, 5th Earl of Douglas by his wife Euphemia Graham.
 Euphemia Graham was a maternal great-granddaughter of Robert II of Scotland and Euphemia de Ross.)
 George Gordon inherited his earldom and estates in 1524 at age 10.
-As commander of the King's Army he defeated the English at the Battle of Haddon Rig in 1542, was a member of the council of Regency under James Hamilton, 2nd Earl of Arran and Cardinal Beaton and succeeded as Chancellor on the murder of Beaton in 1546.
+As commander of the King's Army he defeated the English at the Battle of Haddon Rig in 1542.

+From 1543, the Earl of Huntly was a member of the council of Regency under James Hamilton, 2nd Earl of Arran and Cardinal Beaton and succeeded as Chancellor on the murder of Beaton in 1546.
 He was captured at the Battle of Pinkie Cleugh in 1547, and held in the Tower of London but in autumn 1548 he was released when a ransom was delivered by Robert Carnegie, Lord Kinnaird.

-In 1550, he accompanied queen Mary of Guise to France.
+In 1550, he accompanied Mary of Guise to France.
+In 1557, he made plans to besiege Wark Castle in England.
 He joined the Protestant Lords of the Congregation in 1560, although he was "a late, reluctant, and unreliable recruit".
 He was a religious conservative, however, and he worked for "a form of co-existence between Catholic and reformed worship".
 Huntly was prepared to accept Mary, Queen of Scots, and accompanied her court.
 He fell from his horse during a visit to Dunbar Castle in September 1561.

 Huntly disagreed with Mary when she transferred the Earldom of Moray, which had been given to him in 1549, to her half-brother Lord James Stewart, at which point he withdrew to his estates in the North-East of Scotland.

 Mary, Queen of Scots, toured the north-east in August 1562, and was refused entry to Inverness Castle on Gordon's orders.
 The Queen's forces captured the Castle before moving to Aberdeen where she issued a summons for Gordon.
 He refused to answer and was outlawed.
 He marched on Aberdeen but was defeated by James Stewart, 1st Earl of Moray at the Battle of Corrichie in October 1562.
 He died of apoplexy after his capture, and his son, Sir John was executed in Aberdeen.
 Huntly was posthumously forfeited by parliament in May 1563.

 After his death his body and goods seized at Strathbogie Castle were shipped from Aberdeen to Edinburgh.
 The body stood for the earl at his trial.
 The goods were taken to Holyrood Palace.
 When Mary was imprisoned at Lochleven, she was given the earl's cloth-of-estate.